vizzontech/Elasticsearch_Using_Elastic_Clients_Elasticsearch/README.md

-# Elasticsearch Using Elastic.Clients.Elasticsearch Nuget Package  https://www.elastic.co/guide/en/elasticsearch/client/net-api/current/index.html
+# Elasticsearch Using Elastic.Clients.Elasticsearch Nuget Package

-The NEST nuget package for Elasticsearch has reached the end of its life and has been replaced with the new nuget package Elastic.Clients.Elasticsearch

-Reason for new package

 The NEST client was officially deprecated starting with version 8.13 and will reach its end-of-life by the end of the year.
 Developers should begin migrating to Elastic.Clients.Elasticsearch to avoid any disruptions.